Namit2111/Linkedin-to-resume/README.md

 2. **Create a virtual environment**:

-   It is recommended to use a virtual environment to manage dependencies.
+   Using a virtual environment is recommended for managing dependencies.

    ```bash
    python3 -m venv venv